Alexandria Criminal Attorney

 Section 18.2-57 of the Code of Virginia defines assault as the threat or use of force on an individual that causes the individual to have reasonable apprehension of imminent harmful or offensive contact.
 It is easy for a simple disagreement between two individuals to escalate into a physical altercation and thus lead to criminal charges of assault.

-Often, you may have simply been acting in self-defense but are accused of assault by law enforcement officials who arrived late to the scene and did not witness the entire event.
+Occasionally, persons acting in self-defense are accused of assault by law enforcement officials who arrived late to the scene and did not witness the entire event.
+Self-defense is an absolute defense to any assault, provided the amount of force used to defend yourself was reasonable and just enough force to repel an impending assault.
 Simple assault or assault and battery is a Class 1 misdemeanor in Virginia, which is punishable by up to 12 months in jail and up to a $2,500 fine making it important that an Alexandria criminal attorney is contacted.

 Drug offenses are punished especially harshly in the Commonwealth of Virginia.
 The charges you could face as well as the associated penalties vary depending on the type and quantity of the drug involved and the type of activity.
 Virginia’s criminal code outlines all of the various drug-related offenses that you may be accused of having committed.
 These charges range from simple drug possession to distributing controlled substances to minors.